jeroendesloovere/vcard-bundle/README.md

 # VCardBundle
 A Symfony2 bundle for creating vCards.
+Which uses the [VCard class](https://github.com/jeroendesloovere/vcard).

 ## Usage